MellowNight/MellowNight.github.io/_posts/2023-01-10-AetherVisor.md

 6. All registers are saved
 7. guest execution resumes at the callback, in **"Primary"** context

-[INSERT SANDBOX EXECUTE LOG PICTURE HERE]
+[INSERT SANDBOX READ/WRITE LOG PICTURE HERE]

 <br>

-This can be used to figure out the detection vectors of an anti-cheat, i.e. what mapped driver traces they look for.
+This could be used to figure out detection vectors of an anti-cheat, such as the mapped driver traces they look for.

 <br>